escalepion/movies/README.md

-Searching movies app..
+An app that you can search movies...
 Using themoviedb api.